• Home

 Latest News

-Here you will find all the latest news about the club and articles or events that we feel may be of interest to people.
+Here you will find all the latest news about the club & related Maine Coon information, GCCF updates relating to the breed, and articles or events that we feel may be of interest to people.

-View the Draft Proposed GCCF Standard of Points for Maine Coons Here
+View the GCCF Registration Policy for Maine Coons Here

-View the Draft Proposed GCCF Registration Policy for Maine Coons Here
+View the GCCF Standard of Points for Maine Coons Here

 11th March 2025 - GCCF Announcement about DNA Test Results: To ensure the highest accuracy and precision in cats' records, GCCF have introduced a verification process for ALL Langford & Laboklin Health test results submitted to them.
 Every test will be confirmed with Langfords & Laboklin to verify authenticity.
 This may result in a slight delay to updating cat's profiles, however, we will honour the date you submitted the results to us.
 They appreciate your patience and understanding.